carlomilanesi/rs-measures/docs/Motivation.md

 # Motivation

-This document describes the rationale for the Rs-Measures library.
+This document describes the rationale for the crates `rs-measures` and `units-relation`.

 Using primitive Rust data types to store the value of physical or geometrical quantities, several programming errors are possible.
-But some of them can be avoided, at no run-time cost, by using the Rs-Measures crate.
+But some of them can be avoided, at no run-time cost, by encapsulating these values in custom types.

 ## Mixing measures having different unit of measurement